NLog/NLog.DiagnosticSource/README.md

 ### How to use ActivityTraceLayoutRenderer
 The `System.Diagnostics.Activity.Current` from Microsoft allows one to create OpenTelemetry spans.
-NLog can capture the span details together with the LogEvent by using "${activity}" like this:
+NLog can capture the span details together with the LogEvent by using `${activity}` like this:

 ```xml
 <extensions>